trdownie/ucd-cv-website/README.md

 The **nav menu** was meant to be sticky, therefore travelling with the user as they explore each section.
 This was not completed due to limitations outlined below.

 ### **Header**
-The header bar design is transparent and changes colour to contrast against the background of the changing sections adding a touch of flare to the project.
-The section the user is currently on is highlighted in the relevant accent colour and also an underline.
+The header bar design is transparent with the intention to change colour to contrast against the background of the changing sections adding a touch of flare to the project.
+The section the user is currently on would be highlighted in the relevant accent colour and also an underline.
 In addition, hovering over the words or icons will elicit a colour change in the respective accent colour, but the underline will remain only on the current section, allowing a distinction for user-friendliness.
+Since the sticky navigation has not been implemeneted yet this is outlined in future developments.

 The header is split into two sections: **the social menu** (left) and the **nav menu** (right).

 The **social menu** contains the following social media links, in descending order of importance to users:
-•	GitHub, where I share code
+- *GitHub*, where I share code
-•	LinkedIn, my professional profile
+- *LinkedIn*, my professional profile
-•	Medium, where I write occasionally about technology
+- *Medium*, where I write occasionally about technology
-•	Twitter, where I post occasionally, sometimes about technology
+- *Twitter*, where I post occasionally, sometimes about technology
-•	Instagram, my personal profile
+- *Instagram*, my personal profile

 I considered removing these links as I don’t want to funnel users straight to my social media links on their arrival, and leave the links only on the last page, but I believe the benefit to repeat visitors outweighs this.

 The **nav menu** contains the menu with six navigational links, which are intentionally concise:
-•	Home
+- Home
-•	Pitch
+- Pitch
-•	History
+- History
-•	Skills
+- Skills
-•	Projects
+- Projects
-•	Contact
+- Contact

 ### **Home**
 The landing page (home) comprises of three unique elements: a welcome message, some brief information, and a photograph of me.